 Calculus-level classical thermodynamics and wave mechanics for physical science and engineering majors.
 Topics include laws of thermodynamics, thermal properties of matter, mechanical waves, sound and light.
 A weekly laboratory is required.
-Prerequisite: MATH& 153 and PHYS 201.
+Prerequisite: A grade of 2.0 or higher in PHYS 201 and concurrent enrollment in MATH& 152 or higher.
 (SFCC)